awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 For additional help with Windows instances, see [Troubleshooting Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-You can also search for answers and post questions on the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.

 ## Error connecting to your instance: Connection timed out<a name="TroubleshootingInstancesConnectionTimeout"></a>

 If you try to connect to your instance and get an error message `Network error: Connection timed out` or `Error connecting to [instance], reason: -> Connection timed out: connect`, try the following: